 For heartburn sufferers, Zantac seemed a blessing because of its effectiveness.
 However, in recent years, the once-popular heartburn medication has been linked to serious health risks.

+For years, millions of people trusted Zantac to relieve their acid reflux and heartburn.
 Unfortunately, recent discoveries have shown that Zantac and other ranitidine products could contain dangerous levels of a cancer-causing chemical called NDMA.
 Without a doubt, the news is alarming because many people have used Zantac daily for years without ever realizing they were putting their health at risk.

-Studies have revealed that NDMA in Zantac has a link to certain types of cancers including stomach, liver, bladder, and pancreas.
+Studies have revealed that NDMA in Zantac has a link to certain types of cancers, including stomach, liver, bladder, and pancreas.

 Have you or a loved one recently developed a cancer that you believe is related to the long-term use of Zantac?
-If so, you are not alone and you do have legal options such as joining a class action lawsuit to seek compensation.
+If so, you are not alone, and you do have legal options, such as joining a class action lawsuit to seek compensation.

-Who Can Pre-Qualify In The Zantac Lawsuit?
+Who May Qualify In The Zantac Lawsuit?

 Have you or a loved one used Zantac?
 If so, you may be eligible to participate in a Zantac class action lawsuit.